The best things to do in Orlando when it’s TOO hot!

 10. Check out the local coffee scene

 Although you can always find a Starbucks in Orlando (they even have several locations within the Disney parks!), there are also loads of great independent shops.
 Drunken Monkey is a eclectic funky independent shop which serves the best vegan soups (the broc cheese is incredible!).
 Bikes, Beans, & Bordeaux is a cool cycling themed shop with serves amazing sandwiches.
-Check out Visit Orlando’s guide to the best.
+Check out my top 5 picks for coffee in Orlando.